-Check the Library Newsletter for a list of upcoming online workshops.
-Learn data visualization, the Zotero citation management tool, ArcGIS, video production, lit reviews for thesis writiers, plant propagation, and more.
+Check the Library Events Page for a list of upcoming workshops.
+Learn data visualization, the Zotero citation management tool, ArcGIS, video production, literature reviews for thesis writers and more.

-LinkedIn Learning (formerly Lynda.com) offers thousands of video tutorials on hundreds of subjects.
+LinkedIn Learning (formerly Lynda.com) offers thousands or video tutorials on hundreds of subjects.
 Watch a stand-alone video, or a series leading to an online certification.
-Patrons with LinkedIn accounts can add certificates to their LinkedIn profiles.
+Patrons with LinkedIn accounts can add certificates to their LinkedIn Profiles.
 Active GU NetID required for access.

 As datasets become an increasingly important research output, the need for effective attribution tools and practices grows, too.
-Georgetown University Library supports ORCID(Open Researcher and Contributor ID), an organization that can help you manage your professional identity.
+Georgetown Unviersity Library supports ORCID(Open Researcher and Contributor ID), an organization that can help you manage your professional identity.
 Sign up for your own unique identifier, and then use it to connect your works across your career.
-This will also contribute to enabling appropriate data attribution, and ORCID iDs integrate with tools like DataCite and figshare.
+This will also contribute to enabling appropriate data attributions and ORCID ID's integrate with tools such as DataCite and figshare.
 Contact firstname.lastname@example.org for more information.

 Digital Humanities are covered under the larger umbrella of Digital Scholarship at the Library.
-Students and faculty interested in a Digital Humanities project should visit this page to get additional information about the Library's support of DH projects, and to get in touch with the Digital Scholarship Librarian for a consultation.
+Students and faculty interested in a Digital Humanities project should visit this page for addtional information about the Library's support of DH projects, and to get in touch with the Digital Scholarship Librarian for a consultation.